How should I correctly close a dry bag roll-top closure? How should I correctly close a dry bag roll-top closure?

 How should I correctly close a dry bag roll-top closure?

-Some Sea to Summit dry bags / dry sacks come with an advisory label sewn in to the upper seam.
-This label details the limitations of dry bags for storage of sensitive items such as electronics in potential submersion environments.
-Once you have read the label, carefully remove it from the dry bag.
+Some Sea to Summit dry bags include an advisory label in the upper seam that explains limitations for storing sensitive items like electronics in very wet or submersion-prone environments.
+Once you’ve read it, you can carefully remove the label.

-• fold the closure over at leat two more times in the same direction
+3. Roll it at least two more times in the same direction.

 Add comment